DanielOgorchock/ST_Anything/README.md

 - Open one of the ST_Anything_Multiples_xxxxx.ino sketches for the hardware you're using and see if it successfully compiles.
   - Make sure you select the correct model of board you are compiling for.
   - If building for a standalone ESP8266 board, make sure you have configured the Arduino IDE to include support for these boards.
 Follow the guide at https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon

+**NOTE: The v2.4/v2.4.1 ESP8266 Board support package for the Arduino IDE has introduced a nasty memory leak.
+Please be sure to revert back to v2.3 to prevent your ESP8266 from crashing every few hours.
+This is an issue that the Arduino ESP8266 developers are aware of and I believe will be fixed when they release the next version. (here are the details https://community.hubitat.com/clicks/track?url=https%3A%2F%2Fgithub.com%2Fesp8266%2FArduino%2Fissues%2F4497&post_id=1971&topic_id=399)**

   - If building for a standalone ESP32 board, make sure you have configured the Arduino IDE to include support for these boards.
 Follow the guide at https://github.com/espressif/arduino-esp32/blob/master/README.md
 - If using a LAN-to-Hub (WiFi or Cat5 Ethernet) based device -Find the lines of the Sketch where it says "<---You must edit this line!"